AshleyXM/Leetcode_Solutions/README.md

 ***Note:** The solutions are not necessarily optimal.*

+***Note:*** The cost information in each problem is for reference only, since I found that even if it was submitted with exactly the same code at different times, the time efficiency and memory efficiency will vary a lot.

 # Statistics

 | Problem ID  | Problem Description | My Solution | Difficulty | Problem Type | Accepted Date | Note |